 (This is cross-posted at BlogHer.)

-Until recently, I’d never thought about picking up a hula hoop when I was considering new ways to exercise.
+Until recently, I’d never thought about picking up a hula hoop when considering new ways to exercise.
 Who can blame me?
 I had a hula hoop as a kid, but it’s not something I’ve come across with a lot of frequency in the intervening years.
-But now more and more people are purchasing both regular and weighted hoops for personal use (or even making their own), and even though it’s a relatively new phenomenon, hooping classes are growing in popularity as well.
-There are also a variety of websites and DVDs on the subject if you’re interested in improving your technique.
+But more and more people are purchasing both regular and weighted hoops for personal use (or even making their own), and even though it’s a relatively new phenomenon, hooping classes are growing in popularity as well.
+There’s a variety of websites and DVDs on the subject if you’re interested in improving your technique.

-If you’re wondering what size hoop would be best to buy, I have to say that I’m glad I went with a two-pounder.
-You can commonly get weighted hoops between 1-5 lbs, but I read this article on Hooping.org that said hoops between 1-2 pounds seem to work best for most people.
-With the 2-pound hoop, I can still tell a difference between it and the unweighted hoops I used to use as a child, but it’s not so heavy that it’s cumbersome.
+If you’re wondering what size hoop would be best to buy, I have to say I’m glad I went with a two-pounder.
+You can commonly get weighted hoops between 1-5 lbs, but I read an article that said hoops between 1-2 pounds seem to work best for most people.
+With the 2-pound hoop, I can still tell a difference between it and the unweighted hoops I used as a child, but it’s not so heavy that it’s cumbersome.

 At this point, I’m just trying to get the hang of it and see if I notice any results (meaning: if it appears to be worth my time).
 I’ve read about the calorie-burning potential (between 150-200 calories per half hour, depending on your weight and the weight of the hoop…but right now it’s hard for me to imagine hooping for that long).

 A possible negative side effect of using a weighted hoop?
 Bruises.
 Yes, that’s right — apparently some people experience bruising on their bodies afterward (I’m not sure if this is a recurring thing, or if your body gets used to it after a while).
 It hasn’t happened to me yet, but I might have to plan a marathon hooping session — I’m curious to see if I’d experience the same result.